WHAT CAN WE HELP YOU FIND?

 What You Need to Know

-Recommendations in Canada are different than in other low resource countries where the risk of HIV transmission through breast or chest feeding may not be as great as the risks associated with a lack of access to formula and/or clean water.
+It is important to note that recommendations in Canada are different than in other low resource countries where the risk of HIV transmission through breast or chest feeding may not be as great as the risks associated with a lack of access to formula and/or clean water.
 For more information about HIV transmission through breast/chest milk, click hereopens in a new window.

 HIV Disclosure & Children